 So, it was no surprise that I became a literature devotee.
 Reading books and learning about the world was my addiction.
 From paperback and hardback to storybooks and encyclopaedias’, I read them all.
 I read pretty much everything we had at home, Agatha Christie and Edgar Allan Poe including before I took advantage of what we had in the school library.

 And in the process, I learned that books are inspirational.
 Sometimes scary and sometimes sad.
 I learned that books are wisdom, passion, and they are the best decorative pieces too.

 My curiosity in high mountain climbing and a desire to dig deeper into alpine expeditions from an armchair perspective goes way back in earnest to the day I read Seven Years in Tibet by Heinrich Harrer.

-Ever since reading it, over the years my bookshelves became filled with mountaineering books telling the tales of courage, death, triumphs and friendships.
+Ever since reading it, over the years my bookshelves became filled with mountaineering and adventure books telling the tales of courage, death, triumphs and friendships.

 “The absolute simplicity.
 That’s what I love.
 When you’re climbing your mind is clear and free from all confusions.
 You have focus.
 And suddenly the light becomes sharper, the sounds are richer, and you’re filled with the deep, powerful presence of life.
 I’ve only felt that one other time.”